dbrattli/Expression/README.md

 ## Resources and References

-A collections and resources that were used as reference and inspiration for creating this library.
+A collection of resources that were used as reference and inspiration for creating this library.

 - F# (http://fsharp.org)